shoptimax/oxidjson/README.md

 RewriteCond %{REQUEST_URI} oxseo\.php$
 ```

-## Using the JSON interface
+## Using the REST interface

-The JSON interface can be reached through http://SHOP.URL/oxrest/SERVICE/WITH/PARAMETERS.
+The REST interface can be reached through http://SHOP.URL/oxrest/SERVICE/WITH/PARAMETERS.
 Available services and parameters are explained below.

 ### Authorization

-The JSON interface expects a HTTP Authorization header in the following form:
+The REST interface expects a HTTP Authorization header in the following form:

 > Authorization: Ox base64_encode(username:password)
 which means you have to concatenate username and password with ":",